osmedeus/documentation/src/faq.md

 ???+ info "I got some `Permission denied` errors while installing Osmedeus on my machine even with `sudo`.
 How can I fix it?"
-    Please run `sudo su` first then run the install script again to have a clean installation.
+    Please run `rm -rf ~/osmedeus-base ~/.osmedeus` to clean up the old installation.
+Then run `sudo su` first and run the install script again.

 ???+ question "What is the specification required to run Osmedeus?"
     I recommend using VPS since it takes a lot of network bandwidth, the minimum spec would be 1 CPU 2GB RAM.
 You can of course increase or decrease the threads in the workflow to make it work in any spec